-2.4.
-Bridging Agility and Performance
+2.3 Bridging Agility and Performance

 Previous elastic storage systems overlook the importance of agility, focusing on performance and elasticity.
-This section describes the limitation of the data layouts of state-of-the-art elastic storage systems, specifically Sierra and Rabbit, and how their layouts represent two specific points in the trade-off space among elasticity, agility, and performance.
+This section describes the data layouts of state-of-the-art elastic storage systems, specifically Sierra and Rabbit, and how their layouts represent two specific points in the tradeoff space among elasticity, agility and performance.
 Doing so highlights the need for a more flexible elastic storage design that fills the void between them, providing greater agility and matching the best of each.

 We focus on elastic storage systems that ensure data availability at all times.
 When servers are extracted from the system, at least one copy of all data must remain active to serve read requests.
-Like Rabbit, Sierra also exploits data replicas to ensure that all blocks are available at any power setting.
-With 3-way replication4, Sierra stores the first replica of every block (termed primary replica) in one third of servers, and writes the other two replicas to the other two thirds of servers.
+To do so, state-of-the-art elastic storage designs exploit data replicas (originally for fault tolerance) to ensure that all blocks are available at any power setting.
+For example, with 3-way replication4, Sierra stores the first replica of every block (termed primary replica) in one third of servers, and writes the other 2 replicas to the other two thirds of servers.
 This data layout allows Sierra to achieve full peak performance due to balanced load across all active servers, but it limits the elasticity of the system by not allowing the system footprint to go below one third of the cluster size.
-We show in Section 5.2 that such limitation can have a significant impact on the machine-hour savings that Sierra can potentially achieve, especially during periods of low demand.
+We show in section 5.2 that such limitation can have a significant impact on the machine-hour savings that Sierra can potentially achieve, especially during periods of low workload.